 CallRail has always prided itself on being a friendly and helpful resource for all of our customers.
 These key values extend to the work we’re doing on the product content team too.
 That’s why we’re responsible for the 280+ articles available in CallRail’s Help Center.
 These step-by-step walkthroughs are designed to guide CallRail users through every part of the application.
 Internally, we use the same articles to train our customer support specialists when they’re first getting acclimated to the app.

-This style of writing forces us to take a step back and break our app into bite-size pieces.
+This of writing forces us to take a step back and break our app into bite-size pieces.
 It’s our job to show you every last button, menu, and click required to get the job done in CallRail.
 While writing these articles, we are simultaneously taking detailed screenshots of every step of the process.
 This gives our readers and the people who rely on the Help Center a full picture of how to use the app.

 We’re Blog Writers